 Artist statement

-I am a self-taught artist, compelled to explore ways to connect to myself, to other humans and to my environment, to better understand my experiences, support myself in challenging times, and work out how I can contribute.
-I find that mark-making when I am out and about or in bed, can help me explore my feelings and thoughts with curiosity and with less shame.
-I am also developing my movement practice, which I find helpful in nervous system regulation and therefore in feeling expansive, playful and exploratory to opportunities for experimentation.
+I’m compelled to explore ways to connect to myself, to other humans and to my environment – to better understand my experiences, support myself in challenging times, and work out how I can contribute.
+I’ve discovered that mark-making – whether I’m out and about or in bed – helps me explore my feelings and thoughts with curiosity and with less shame.
+It’s become my way of sharing who I am when finding the right words feels hard.
+I also have a movement practice, which helps with nervous system regulation and feeling expansive, playful and exploratory.

-Recently, I have been enjoying making my own ink, bundle dyeing and carving on wood I found along the Thames beaches.
-I love to use found materials and things that would otherwise be thrown away.
-This is because I think there is enough ‘stuff’ out there for us to be inspired by and use without new things needing to be made.
+Accessibility is central to my practice – not just physical access, but making art-making truly available to everyone.
+I love to use found materials and things that would otherwise be thrown away, because I think there is enough ‘stuff’ out there for us to be inspired by and use without new things needing to be made.
+This also means art-making can be affordable and materials are within reach.
+I’m interested in practices that don’t require sitting at a desk or being in a studio – often making art in bed, on the train or leaning against a tree.
 There is so much opportunity and possibility if we can notice it – in our own bodies, in conversations, in rubbish we find – so my practice is often helping myself be in the state where I can do that noticing.

 CV